 Puzzles that are computer produced quickly "blow out" with the solver simply filling in letters for numbers, a much less satisfying solving experience, as fans of Simon's puzzle will attest.

 As the Code-Cracker books are written, published, printed, bound and distributed in New Zealand by independent New Zealand firms, we can definitely say that unlike many other puzzle books that may bear the picture of a kiwi, Code-Cracker books are truly New Zealand Made.

-Click the play button below to hear a Newstalk-ZB interview from December 2011 where Justin DuFresne talks to Simon about the puzzles.
+Click the box below or follow this link to hear a Newstalk-ZB interview from December 2011 where Justin DuFresne talks to Simon about the puzzles.